Sufeeya07/pyhton_ds/README.md

-# Python Data Analysis Project
-## Overview
-Python is a versatile programming language known for its simplicity and ease of use.
-It has a rich ecosystem of libraries that make it perfect for working with data.
-Two key libraries we use here are pandas and NumPy.

 ## Python
 Python is a powerful, high-level programming language that's easy to learn and use.
 It is widely used in various fields, including data analysis, web development, automation, and more.